 Plus, humans are remarkably good at slipping into ketosis.
 Whereas for most other animals ketosis is difficult to achieve, a human will be mildly ketotic just waking up from a full night’s sleep.
 Heck, breastfed babies spend much of their time in ketosis despite drinking nutritionally balanced milk from their mothers.
 We’re clearly meant to produce and utilize ketones from time to time, and it’s safe to assume that mimicking this ancestral milieu provides adaptive benefits.

 Do I have your interest?
 Trust me…this is just the beginning.
-Follow the links below to learn about the benefits of keto, strategies for keto-based weight loss, shopping lists, recipes, and more!
+Follow the links in the sidebar to learn about the benefits of keto, strategies for keto-based weight loss, shopping lists, recipes, and more!

 Finally, if you’re looking for the most comprehensive, step-by-step guide for your personal keto journey, check out the New York Times Bestseller, The Keto Reset Diet—available everywhere books are sold.
 View an exclusive excerpt on Mark’s Daily Apple as well as our trailer below.